 “Let’s play pirates and Sky King”, I said.

 “Okay”, she said, and she ran into the kitchen and out the side door.
 I got up and followed her.
-I could hear my parents and Molly’s mom chuckling at us as I left the room following Molly.
+I could hear mom and dad and Molly’s mom chuckling at us as I left the room following Molly.